Top 10 Baby Sleep Myths & The Real Deal

 The real deal: After about 4-5 months of age, wake your baby by 7:00 am to start their day off right.
 Wake within a reasonable time for their last nap to preserve bedtime.

-Baby Sleep Myth #6: Make sure your baby’s nursery is quiet
+Baby Sleep Myth #6: Keep the nursery (and your house) quiet

 Take a second to think about how loud it was in utero for your baby…blood pumping, heart beating, stomach digesting, hearing the outside world.
 It feels really strange for babies to try to sleep in a really quiet environment.